Hey, thanks for swinging by my Viral Cash App review!

 Hope that kinda makes sense lol.

-Secondly, you get the wrong impression that you’re gonna get your own website for promoting your chosen YouTube videos and affiliate ads/products.
+You get the wrong impression that you’re gonna get your own website for promoting YouTube videos and affiliate ads/products.

 What you actually get is access to a website which you “share” with hundreds (maybe thousands) of other ‘VCA’ members.